dd010101/vyos-jenkins/readme.md

 Docker registry URL: http://172.17.17.17:5000
 ```

-This will allow Jenkins to use your own (patched) vyos-build docker image.
+This is required to tell Jenkins to use your own (patched) vyos-build docker image and not the DockerHub version.

 Credentials for ssh-agent
 --